littlebizzy/slickstack/docs/ubuntu.md

 ### Kernel settings do not persist

-Confirm that the expected values exist in `/etc/sysctl.conf`, then reapply the managed template:
+Confirm the expected values exist in `/etc/sysctl.conf`, then reapply the managed template:

 ```bash
 sudo bash /var/www/ss-install-ubuntu-kernel
 ```

-Custom values added directly to the managed file may be replaced.
+Custom values added directly to the file may be replaced.

 ### Swap was not created